 1.1 - The final text of these Regulations shall be the English version which will be used should any dispute arise as to their interpretation.
 Headings in this document are for ease of reference only and do not form part of these Regulations.

-1.2 - These Regulations may only be changed after the conclusion of the first official race of the season after having gone through a voting process for which a 75% majority elects a proposed change and such change is then approved or vetoed by the SRH Management.
+1.2 - These Regulations may only be changed after the conclusion of the first official race of the season through a voting process for which a 75% majority elects a proposed change and such change is then approved or vetoed by the SRH Management.

 2.1 - All drivers, competitors, and officials participating in the Championship undertake, on behalf of themselves, to observe all the provisions as supplemented or amended of the present Regulations also referred to as "the Regulations".

 2.3 - SimRacingHub's official time zone is USA Eastern Time.
-All time references in the Regulations are GMT-4 between the start of Daylight Savings on March 10th, 2019, and the end on November 3rd, 2019.
+Time references in the Regulations are GMT-4 between the start of Daylight Savings on March 8th, 2020, and the end on November 1st, 2020.
 Times outside the previous date range are GMT-5.

-2.4 - SRH Management uses one way for mass communication to the Championship participants; the SimRacingHub's Forum.
+2.4 - SRH Management uses one way for mass communication with the Championship participants; the SimRacingHub's Forum.

-2.6 - The Championship's official rFactor 2 mod is "SRHF1_2019_RX" where "X" is the Event number taking place at the given calendar time.
-The 3D models of the mod are made by "ASR", original physics by Studio 397 and "ASR", and modifications made by the SRH and FiHS Management.
+2.8 - The Championship's official rFactor 2 mod is "SRHF1_2020_RX" where "X" is the Event number taking place at the given calendar time.
+The 3D models of the mod are made by "OW", original physics by Studio 397 and "OW", and modifications made by the SRH and FiHS Management.

 3.1 - Only drivers with authorization by the SRH Management are granted participation in the Championship.